 Since 1956, racial segregation was coming to an end.
 In the fifties, Hispanic and African-American movements across America mobilized and demanded the recognition of civil rights equal to those of white Americans.
 In the Southern states, the African-American movements aimed to end Jim Crow laws and seek fulfillment of the U.S. Supreme Court decision to end the “segregated but equal” education system.

-The Supreme Court stipulated that each state had to decide how to desegregate public schools.1 In 1956, the UT Board of Regents designed a plan to regulate the enrollment of African-American students and determine the spaces they could access on campus.
+The Supreme Court stipulated that each state had to decide how to desegregate public schools.

 The full integration of African-American students represented a partial victory for the Civil Rights movement at UT.
 The desegregation of campus spaces and opportunities increased the demand for university-owned housing which had an adverse impact on students’ finances independent of their color.